William Contreras Preview, Player Props: Brewers vs. Cubs

 - The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.

-- The Cubs' 4.23 team ERA ranks 16th among all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- In his most recent appearance on Thursday, the left-hander tossed six innings against the Pittsburgh Pirates, allowing two earned runs while surrendering six hits.
+- In his last time out on Friday, the righty went 5 2/3 innings against the Pittsburgh Pirates, allowing two earned runs while surrendering six hits.

+- In 18 games this season, the 33-year-old has put up a 3.97 ERA and 5.9 strikeouts per nine innings, while allowing a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.